I assume you want to become a pilot in the shortest time and work as a professional pilot to make a living.

 Step 5: Your first airline job and Type rating training duration in the airline.

-Once you have 1500 hours logged and have your ATPL, it is only a matter of time you get your first airline job.
+Once you have 1500 hours logged and have your ATPL, it is only a matter of time before you get your first airline job.

 There are plenty of vacant first officer positions in US airlines.
 With 1500 flying hours and an ATPL, you are no longer obliged to only work in the USA.
 Now, you can look for opportunities around the globe.